Azure/Industrial-IoT/docs/manual/readme.md

 ##### Install azure-industrial-iot Helm chart

-To install the chart with a specific release name, **azure-iiot** for example, one would run the following command changing all values in &lt;> with the ones specific to their deployment and Azure resources.
+To install the chart with a specific release name, **azure-iiot** for example, one would run the following command changing all values in &lt;&gt; with the ones specific to their deployment and Azure resources.
 For command on how to manually obtain those for an existing deployment of Azure resources please check [Prerequisites](https://github.com/Azure/Industrial-IoT/blob/helm_0.3.1/deploy/helm/azure-industrial-iot/README.md#prerequisites) of the Helm documentation.

 ```bash
 helm install azure-iiot microsoft/azure-industrial-iot --namespace azure-iiot-ns \